open-neuromorphic/open-neuromorphic/README.md

 - Digital hardware designs for neuromorphic applications.
 - Mixed-signal hardware designs for neuromorphic applications.

+Get in touch with the organization on [Discord](https://discord.gg/JParSCNe5k)!

 # List of resources

 ## SNN training frameworks for ML